JUNIOR DEVELOPMENT

 SPECIAL PROGRAMMING

 Although the JD program is well established and is very successful, we are committed to continuous programming improvements to meet our athletes’ needs.
-Since the fall of 2022, we have launched four new special programming initiatives that have shown to be very popular, including: SUPER SATURDAYS, MEASUREMENT MONDAY, THURSDAY THROWS and HIGH JUMP FOCUS.
+Since the fall of 2022, we have launched new special programming initiatives that have shown to be very popular, including: SUPER SATURDAYS, MEASUREMENT MONDAY, and HIGH JUMP FOCUS.
 Please read below.

 SUPER SATURDAYS

-• Sprints
+• Olympic*

-• Throws
+• Sprints/Hurdles

 • Middle Distance

 WE ARE HERE TO HELP.
 If an athlete is uncertain about a suitable option, group coaches are available to help.
-It’s important that all athletes choose an option based on their interest and ability, and not based on what their friends have selected.
+It’s important that all athletes choose an option based on their competitive focus and ability, and not based on what their friends have selected.
 Ultimately, group coaches have the final say in placing athletes.

 MEASUREMENT MONDAY

 MEASUREMENT MONDAY IS ABOUT MEASURING PROGRESS.
 Although it's our mission to make fitness fun, it's not always just fun and games.
 Track & field is a competitive sport and our focus is to help our athletes get faster and stronger.
 Our programs are age group appropriate and are designed to gradually improve fitness, strength, flexibility and coordination.
 Athletes that consistently attend training and participate will see significant improvement through the year.
-To measure this improvement, we have developed a monthly performance test for all JD athletes (2015-2011).
+To measure this improvement, we have developed a monthly performance test for all JD athletes (2017-2013).
 On the last Monday each month, all JD groups will complete the exercises.

 EXERCISES: